Remortgage with your Lender’s Offer?

 When deciding how much to overpay my mortgage, it’s important to consider the level of disposable income that you need to enjoy your current lifestyle, and especially any forthcoming expenditures – for example, having money set aside for any family holidays, activities, vehicle maintenance bills or household issues, for example.

+Should I Overpay my Mortgage.
 What are the benefits of overpaying?

 Aside from reducing your mortgage debt more quickly, and potentially saving money on the amount of interest owed, there are additional benefits that can be seen from overpaying your mortgage.